Get the Glossary

 • Quarter 4: October - December

-As of 2016, the FUTA tax rate is 6%.
+As of 2023, the FUTA tax rate is 6%.
 Employers should calculate FUTA taxes on a quarterly basis.
-Once an employee reaches $7,000 for taxable wages in the calendar year, employers no longer have to deposit FUTA taxes on his wages.
-Note that some states have wage bases different from $7,000, so check with your local regulations.
+Once an employee reaches $7,000 for taxable wages in the calendar year, employers no longer have to deposit FUTA taxes on their wages, which means the maximum amount of Futa Tax an employer can pay for each employee is $420 ($7,000 x 6%).

 Which Form Do You Fill Out for FUTA?

 Employers fill out the 940 form for FUTA.
-If you want a deep dive on IRS Form 940, this blog post covers the following:
+If you want a deep dive on IRS Form 940, you can find out:

 • What form 940 covers